drumpt/drumpt.github.io/content/news/icml2025-top-reviewer/index.md

 ---
-title: I was selected as a top reviewer at ICML 2025 with complimentary registration award!
+title: I am nominated as one of the top reviewers (206/10,943=1.9%) at ICML 2025 with complimentary registration award!

 event:
 event_url:

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.